Composition of steel wire rope

 A steel wire rope is crafted by intertwining individual steel wires to form a strand, and several strands are then enclosed around a central core to create the complete rope.
 The optimal balance between large wires for maximum corrosion resistance and abrasion resistance, and smaller wires for flexibility and ease of handling, is determined by the number and size of wires.
 The construction of a steel wire rope is denoted by a code, such as 6x36-FC, where 6 represents the number of strands, 36 is the number of wires in each strand, and FC indicates the type of core. |

 The process of manufacturing a steel wire rope involves various stages, as illustrated.
-The initial material is wire rod, cold-drawn to different dimensions and strength grades. |
+The initial material is wire rod, cold-drawn to different dimensions and strength grades.
+The wire may be untreated (bright), galvanized, or stainless, with galvanized wire offering enhanced protection against corrosion.
+Strands are formed by laying individual wires around the core, employing various configurations such as ordinary lay, Seale, Warrington, Warrington-Seale, Filler wire, and Compacted strand. |

 Rope grade | Wire tensile strength grades | Hardness app. | |||||